Verner Lehtimäki: Years in China, United States and Soviet Union

 In 1923 Lehtimäki moved to China with his brother Hjalmar.
 Lehtimäki worked in a customs office in Shanghai, but he was most likely spying for the Soviets.
 His wife, a Swiss opera singer Lilly Leemann, was performing with the Shanghai Municipal Orchestra.
-A year later Lehtimäki brothers left to United States where Verner studied aviation and worked for several aviation companies in San Francisco, Chicago and New York.
-He was also trading airplanes to Soviet Union where Lehtimäki returned 1932.
+A year later the Lehtimäki brothers left for the United States where Verner studied aviation and worked for several aviation companies in San Francisco, Chicago and New York.
+He was also trading airplanes to the Soviet Union where Lehtimäki returned 1932.
 There he worked in Leningrad as an engineer in the aircraft manufacturing.
 Lehtimäki took the Soviet citizenship in 1936.
-His brother Hjalmar died of stomach cancer in Moscow 1934.
+His brother Hjalmar died of stomach cancer in 1934 in Moscow.

-Verner Lehtimäki was arrested during the Stalin's Great Purge in January 1938.
-He was accused of connections with Finnish socialist Oskari Tokoi who had turned counter-revolutionary.
-Lehtimäki was executed on 5 April 1938.
-He was rehabilitated after Stalin's death in 1957.
+Verner Lehtimäki was arrested during the Great Purge in January 1938.
+He was accused of having connections with Finnish socialist Oskari Tokoi who had turned counter-revolutionary.
+Lehtimäki was then executed on 5 April 1938 but was rehabilitated after Stalin's death in 1957.